Our Dual Team - Team RHWC

 Red Hawk is dedicated to helping our loyal members as much as possible.
 After all, we're coaches, and we want our students to have the best chance to succeed.
 In order to be successful in wrestling you must be competing against the best, and frequently.
 While we go to as many individual tournaments as we can to coach our guys, we also want to facilitate a team atmosphere.
 This is where our club team comes in.

 When you're a part of Team Red Hawk you are representing us, our brand, our business, our way of teaching, our way of life.
 We will make you adhere to certain rules to protect this sport and our repuatation.
-There are rules that you must follow if you want to keep a spot in our line-up.
+Once all wrestlers submit their application, coaches will create the team based upon their discretion.

 - The period times will be 1:30, 1:30, 1:30.